sciabarra/BigDataDevKit/README.md

 #!/bin/bash
 wget -O- http://bit.ly/1PjnNB3 | PASSWORD="changeme" TOKEN="duck-dns-token" HOST="duckdnshost" EMAIL="your@email"  bash
 ```
 NOTE!
+- You need to specify Amazon Linux 64 bit
+- You need at least an image small (2g) better 4g for running all the services
+- You need at least 20 GB space
+- Create a secondary block on sdb and the /app folder with all your data will be mounted there, thus preserved from termination
 - change the password (change the string within the quotes with your password) to the one you want
 - register an hostname in www.duckdns.org and get the token, and replace them in the TOKEN and HOST variables
 - specify your email (user for let's encrypt service)
+- if you have a backup of let's encrypt (for example in Dropbox) specify LETGZ="...." to the url of your backup
 - before you  launch the instance add a rule to open the HTTPS ports to the world

 # Spark /  Hadoop / Zeppelin devkit